 Building on the first webinar in this series, this presentation will focus specifically on cessation.
 As e-cigarette use among young people has exploded, teachers, school administrators, clinicians, public health professionals, and parents have struggled to find quit vaping resources.
 HR and benefits professionals have wrestled with how to handle e-cigarette use at the workplace.
 This presentation will summarize the available evidence about e-cigarette cessation, and describe population-based strategies to support e-cigarette users of all ages in their efforts to quit vaping.

-Previously recorded webinars are available for viewing, click on the webinar title for additional information and viewing.
+Available for viewing, click on the webinar title for additional information and viewing.

 - All About the Maine Tobacco HelpLine (April 2018)